01 — Blog

 The 9-Tier Architecture

-The 80 agents are organized into 9 tiers, each responsible for a distinct layer of business operations.
+The 80 agents are organized into 9 tiers, each responsible for a distinct layer of the operational stack.
 This is not a flat structure where all agents operate independently.
 It is a hierarchy where higher tiers coordinate lower tiers, and information flows both up and down.

 Why Tiers Matter More Than Agent Count